·

 You can become your own personal trainer with these great routines!

-Much weight isn’t needed to create a workout program.
-You can actually do a lot of good with a lighter weight.
+Not a lot of weights are needed to create a workout program.
+You can actually do a lot of good with a lighter weight (2, 5, 7.5lbs).
 Muscle gain can come from smaller weights too!

 Each routine tells you how many sets of each exercise to do.
 Over the long term you can increase your weights but the first week, in the starting position, you should have enough weight to feel something but not wear you completely out.